 This article has links to products and services we love, which we may make commission from.

 Are you brave enough to bike Death Road in Bolivia?
-Coined the ‘most dangerous road in the world’, visitors cycle the 69 kilometres/43 miles day trip from La Paz every day, with a group of fellow daredevils for support.
+Coined the ‘most dangerous road in the world’, visitors cycle the 69 kilometres/43 miles trip from La Paz daily with a group of fellow daredevils for support.

-1. How Many Hours is the Death Road Cycle?
+1. How Long is the Death Road Cycle Trip?

-The day kicks off with a short meeting, paperwork and approx. an hour bus ride to La Cumbre ‘The Summit’ which is 4700 above sea level (asl).
+The day starts with a short meeting, paperwork, and an hour’s bus ride to La Cumbre’s ‘The Summit,’ which is 4700 above sea level (asl).

-Don’t be fooled by the terrain, the lorry drivers which you share the road with are mental.
+Don’t be fooled by the terrain; the lorry drivers who share the road are wild.

-The Death Road cycle itself is four hours with stops and then lunch.
+The Death Road cycle (La Carretera de los Yungas) is four hours long, with stops and lunch.

-2. How To Choose Which Of The Death Road Bolivia Tours To Go With
+2. How To Choose a Death Road Bolivia Tour

 Things to consider: